|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we take a small boat over to the sacred Island of Delos, which is believed to be the birthplace of Apollo, the son of Zeus.

-After breakfast we will take a morning ferry back to Athens for an evening free to enjoy this historic and exciting city.
+After breakfast we will take a midday ferry back to Athens for an evening free to enjoy this historic and exciting city.

 Day 16: Exploring Athens